CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 If a signal sends data, the receiving callable will receive it.
 Many Qt widgets also have their own built-in slots, so the corresponding widgets are notified automatically.
 You can also add your own slots to manage particular signals that you are interested in.

-### Events

-An [Event](https://doc.qt.io/qt/eventsandfilters.html) denotes every interaction the user has with a Qt application.
-In Qt, events are objects, derived from the abstract [QEvent](https://doc.qt.io/qt/qevent.html) class.
-There are several types of events designed to address different types of interactions.
-According to the [Qt Event System documentation](https://doc.qt.io/qt/eventsandfilters.html), "when an event occurs, Qt creates an event object to represent it by constructing an instance of the appropriate QEvent subclass, and delivers it to a particular instance of QObject (or one of its subclasses) by calling its event() function.
-This function does not handle the event itself; based on the type of event delivered, it calls an event handler for that specific type of event, and sends a response based on whether the event was accepted or ignored."